cmdcolin/oddgenes/README.md

 the walls of (for example) culture vials." from https://www.mun.ca/biology/scarr/Polytene_Chromosomes.html

+### Endoreplication

+The above section about polytene chromosomes mentions endoreplication but this can also affect many other contexts and was mentioned as an issue in genome assembly of some plants.
+A talk given about vanilla bean found a lot of endoreplication during their genome assembly which leads to very uneven coverage.
+They tried to select tissue samples that had the least amount of endoreplication. https://plan.core-apps.com/pag_2023/abstract/e26dbeb1-df8f-4c57-a062-dcaf881b79f4

 ### DNA modifications

 There are many chemical modifications that can happen to DNA, leading to an